MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/integrating-game-servers-with-gsdk.md

 ## Getting configuration settings within your game server

+There are several PlayFab settings related to your game server that you can retrieve using the **GSDK**.

+> [!NOTE]
-There are several PlayFab settings related to your game server that you can retrieve using the GSDK.
-Note that two of these settings are actually passed in to PlayFab by your clients as part of the call to request a multiplayer server, so those settings will not be available to your game server until it is allocated.
+> Two of these settings are *actually* passed in to PlayFab by your clients, as part of the call to request a multiplayer server.
+So those settings will *not* be available to your game server until it is allocated.

 ### C++